daviddev16/dependency4j/README.md

 <br>

-> If no implementation object is found with the specified name `retrieveAnyways` is equals to `true`,
+> If no implementation object is found with the specified name and `retrieveAnyways` is equals to `true`,
 > The query still searches for other implementations assignable to the field type.
 If `retrieveAnyways`
 > is equals to `false`, The query will return `null`.